 Can only put water in mopping reservoir

-Looking for a hands-off wet/dry cleaning solution?
+Looking for a hands-off, wet-dry cleaning solution?
 Then the ECOVACS DEEBOT N8+ Robot Vacuum and Mop combo is the pick for you.
-This model excelled in our lab and at-home testing because it was incredibly easy to use and effective at both vacuuming and mopping (and if you're familiar with robot mops, you know that's saying a lot).
-This ECOVACS machine can run for 110 minutes before docking itself to recharge, and it boasts a 14.5-inch wide cleaning path so it can suck up pet hair, crumbs, and other debris before wiping the floor clean with its mopping pad.
+This model excelled in our lab and at-home testing, because it was incredibly easy to use and effective at both vacuuming and mopping (and if you're familiar with robot mops, you know that's saying a lot).
+This ECOVACS machine can run for 110 minutes before docking itself to recharge, and it boasts a 14.5-inch wide cleaning path, so it can suck up pet hair, crumbs, and other debris before wiping the floor clean with its mopping pad.

 Our at-home tester reported that this robot vacuum and mop combo ran "perfectly," and docked and emptied itself after every cleaning, basically rendering it self-sufficient.
 When in cleaning mode, this device can detect what kind of surface it's on and adjust accordingly.
 It knows to mop when it's on hard flooring, and when it crosses onto an area rug, it will stop mopping and switch to its vacuuming function.
 You can even start it up from your smartphone so that you can come home to a clean space.
+"I really love that this device is both a vacuum and a mop.
+Even better, I can use those functions simultaneously.
+At least once a week, I run the device and have it vacuum/mop my floors," said our tester.

 The only downside (besides a rather loud self-emptying suction noise) is that the mopping water reservoir only holds water.
 The manufacturer warns against putting a floor cleaner in the reservoir.
 To work around this, our tester soaked the mopping pad in her favorite floor cleaner before attaching it to the device.
 This ensures her floors will not just be clean, they'll be squeaky clean.

-Best for Hardwood Floors: TINECO Floor One S3 Smart Wet/Dry Vacuum
+TINECO Floor One S3 Smart Wet/Dry Vacuum

 Quiet during operation